 However, it is OK to give your child a pain-reliever after they get a Covid vaccine—but talk to your doctor about this, too.

-Is myocarditis a side effect of the kids’ vaccine?
+Is myocarditis a side effect of the pediatric Covid vaccine?

 We know from Pfizer’s clinical trial data that there were no signs of a type of heart inflammation known as myocarditis observed.
 But there have been cases of myocarditis and pericarditis (another type of heart inflammation involving the heart muscle lining) reported several days after the second dose of an mRNA vaccine, primarily in men between the ages of 12 and 29.

-While there is a very low risk of myocarditis from mRNA vaccines, it’s worth highlighting the fact that myocarditis may resolve on its own, even without treatment.
-But if your child has any symptoms of myocarditis (outlined below), seek medical care.
+While there is a very low risk of myocarditis from mRNA vaccines, it’s important to highlight the fact that myocarditis may resolve on its own, even without treatment.
+However, if your child has any symptoms of myocarditis (outlined below), seek medical care.

 Symptoms of myocarditis